-• of Nursing Undergraduate Student Handbo -
+duate Student Handbo ent copy of the Arkansas Tech ook.
+I understand that it is my

-rize myself with the information therein tudent Handbook constitutes the general pol
+.
+I acknowledge that the ATU licies and procedures for students

 in the nursing program.
-I My signature indicates that I accept these pol icies as written.
+My signature indicates that I accept these pol icies as written.

-Cianatura /Flantura is Cianatura -
+-

-Signature/Electronic Signature
+Signature/Elec tronic Signature

-T#
+- T#

-Date
+Di ate

 Pre-licensed RN to BSN